jakubpradzynski/crispus/README.md

 ## Theme:
-56. Cookbook - possibility of adding recipes and products to the database.
-For each food, the calorific value is to be calculated automatically.
+The application is used to calculate expenses and revenues and to control the household budget.

 ## Guidelines:
 The draft should include